 • Restrooms: Most Amtrak long-distance trains have one accessible restroom per accessible car, featuring grab bars and space for a wheelchair.

-• Dining Cars: Some trains have accessible dining areas, but mobility inside dining cars can be tight.
-Amtrak allows meals to be delivered to wheelchair seating areas.
+• Dining Cars: Very few trains have accessible dining areas, but mobility inside dining cars can be tight.
+Amtrak allows meals to be delivered to wheelchair seating areas, especially when dining cars are not accessible.

 • Boarding & Assistance: Many Amtrak stations offer level boarding, but others use portable lifts or require staff assistance.
 Some older, smaller stations may have limited accessibility.